velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 He did acknowledge the potential pitfalls inherent in this tactic.
 In narrowing his focus to the sustainability sector, is he discouraging potential clients from outside that area?
 Will being seen as a specialist in that area attract enough extra work to offset that?
 These are questions Gianni is grappling with currently,

 Gianni noted that people's perception of you and your work can often have a more significant impact than we might think.
 Being seen as an organiser or facilitator, a speaker at conferences, or teaching can all make people have a different opinion of you, regardless of the the objective quality of your work.
 This speaks to the idea of concreteness as suggested by the Heath brothers: if people can associate your work with something they've personally experienced, that can be a big win.

-###Competitor/Collaborator Analysis
-While the creative technology industry is relatively small, many of the people working in the field are quite accessible.
-While many work within agencies, and thus go uncredited, there are enough influential freelancers with online presences that it is possible to get a flavour of how they brand themselves publicly.
-As this selection of online portfolios shows, there are a number of different approaches one can take.

-Of these five examples, three use their name and personality as their main brand.
-One brands themselves differently, then explains that it does represent

 ###Application